Loading...

 There is no automatic migration because the two tools store files differently — MyHeritage keeps restored photos in your account cloud, while ArtImageHub returns the restored file directly for you to download to your own storage.
 To migrate, log into MyHeritage and download every restored photo you want to keep to your local computer or a personal cloud (Google Photos, iCloud, Dropbox, OneDrive).
 Once you have local copies, you no longer need an active MyHeritage subscription to access them.
 From that point forward, run new restorations through ArtImageHub by uploading the original scan and unlocking the result for $4.99.
 If you only have MyHeritage-restored versions and want to re-restore them through ArtImageHub for a different look, you can — though we recommend starting from the original scan whenever possible because each AI pass introduces small artifacts that compound when chained.

-Free preview • $4.99 original-quality unlock • No subscription
+Pay first • $4.99 original-quality unlock • No subscription

 10 tools tested and ranked by value